Chloe Kim: 2022 Winter Olympics

 Kim became a two-time Olympian when she competed at her second consecutive Winter Olympics in Beijing, China.
 Kim entered the women's halfpipe event.
 She successfully defended her Olympic title, thus becoming the first female snowboarder to win back-to-back gold medals at the snowboard halfpipe event.

 After qualifying for the final in first place with a score of 87.75, achieved in her first run, Kim won the event with a score of 94.00, also achieved in her first run.
 She used her additional two runs in the final to attempt a new trick, but in both attempts was unable to stick the landing.
 As a result, her scores for the second and third runs were low (27.00 and 26.25, respectively) and thus discarded, with the score from her first run counted to secure the Olympic title.

 Laax Open

 Kim has five Laax Open titles.
 On January 18, 2025 at the Laax Open, Kim became the first woman to land a double cork 1080 in a snowboard halfpipe competition, landing a cab double cork 1080.

+2026 Winter Olympics

+A month before the 2026 Winter Olympics, Kim dislocated her shoulder while training in Switzerland, casting doubt on whether she would be able to compete.
+She later confirmed that she would still be able to compete and the injury was not as bad as originally feared.
+Kim went on to win the silver medal in the women's halfpipe event.
+Later she revealed that she would need to get surgery for her shoulder injury, as she did not have time to do so during the Olympics and surgery was the only way to fix it.